The Second Sunday of Easter

-Then, Jesus breathes on them and says “receive the Holy Spirit.”
+Then, Jesus breathes on them and says, “receive the Holy Spirit.”
 Jesus’ breath gives them new life.
 The Spirit will give them power and the authority to forgive and withhold forgiveness.
 Although the disciples are given authority to withhold forgiveness, the implication is that after their desertion of Jesus, their self-awareness will inspire them to forgive and accept those who, like themselves, have sinned and fallen short of God’s vision for their lives.

+Jesus’ breathing on the disciples may still be present in our lives in homeopathic portions.
 Jesus teaches them a form breath prayer long before the popularly of today’s mindfulness meditation and calmer choice.
 Peace is just a moment away and our inhaling and exhaling can be in synch with God’s breath energizing and guiding us.

 There is no need to pick on Thomas today.
 He is both critiqued and affirmed in today’s reading.
 Those who believe without seeing are blessed.
 Thomas’ quest for certainty is implicitly criticized in the text.
 Yet, Thomas is faithful, despite his doubts.
 He has not experienced the risen Christ, he has no experience of the joy and ecstasy of Easter, and yet he sticks around.
 His doubt is aimed at belief, not skepticism.
 When he encounters Jesus, he believes wholeheartedly and, as the legend goes, becomes the apostle of the good news to India.

 Judas’ experience reminds us that doubt is a part of faith, not be scorned but honored in our quest for a faith to believe in.